Shedward/timus/README.md

 Little timus client with simple input/output testing tool.

-Now it's just cpp programs testing tool.
+Now it's just programs testing tool.
 Lines commented with '//' is not realize yet.

 To try just clone or download and extract